coder/code-server/docs/FAQ.md

 browser.
 The two projects also use their own [forks of VS Code](https://github.com/cdr/vscode) to leverage modern VS Code APIs and stay up to date with the upsteam version.

-However, OpenVSCode-Server is scoped at only making VS Code avalible in the web browser. code-server includes some other features:
+However, OpenVSCode-Server is scoped at only making VS Code available in the web browser. code-server includes some other features:

 - password auth